MicrosoftDocs/azure-aks-docs/articles/aks/validate-valkey-cluster.md

 ## Next steps

-In this article, you learned how to build a simple test application with Locust and how to simulate a failure of a Valkey primary Pod.
+In this article, you learned how to build a test application with Locust and how to simulate a failure of a Valkey primary Pod.
 You observed that the Valkey cluster could recover from the failure and continue to serve requests with a short spike in latency.

 To learn more about stateful workloads using Azure Kubernetes Service (AKS), see the following articles: